frankframework/frank-manual/docs/source/deploying/security.rst

 Please set up security as follows:

 #.
-We recommend that you create a new directory for this directory.
+We recommend that you create a new directory to do this section.
 You are going to tweak files managed by the Frank!Runner. and you do not want your existing configurations to break.
 Let us call your directory ``security``.
 #.
 On a command prompt, please change directory to ``security`` and clone the Frank!Framework as follows: ::

      security> git clone https://github.com/ibissource/frank-runner